-Every League of Legends character in Arcane: a who’s who guide
+Every League of Legends character in Arcane: A who’s who guide

 Ekko

 Ekko is a genius who uses his Z-Drive invention to rewind time to try and protect his home of Zaun.
-Though we haven’t seen him realise said creation in Arcane yet.
+Though we haven’t seen him realize said creation in Arcane yet.

 Of course, the name Ekko is a reference to echos and the fact that he is similarly able to repeat himself.
 But his name also references his rewinding time as the two Ks create the rewind symbol of the backwards arrows.